Live Broadcast

 • fluconazole, ketoconazole, used to treat fungal infections

-XELJANZ should not be used with medications that suppress the immune system, including biologic therapies (antibodies), such as those that inhibit tumor necrosis factor, interleukin-17, interleukin-12/interleukin-23, integrin antagonists, and strong chemical immunosuppressants, including azathioprine, mercaptopurine, cyclosporine, and tacrolimus.
-The use of XELJANZ with these medications may increase the risk of adverse effects, including infection.
+It is not recommended to use XELJANZ with medicines that suppress the immune system, including targeted biological therapies (antibodies), such as those that inhibit tumor necrosis factor, interleukin-17, interleukin-12/interleukin-23, integrin antagonists, and strong chemical immunosuppressants, including azathioprine, mercaptopurine, cyclosporine, and tacrolimus.
+The use of XELJANZ with these medicines may increase the risk of adverse effects, including infection.

-If you are a woman of childbearing age, you should use effective contraception during treatment with XELJANZ and for at least 4 weeks after the last dose.
+If you are a woman of childbearing age, you must use effective contraception during treatment with XELJANZ and for at least 4 weeks after the last dose.

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor before using this medication.
-XELJANZ should not be used during pregnancy.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before using this medicine.
+XELJANZ must not be used during pregnancy.
 Inform your doctor immediately if you become pregnant while taking XELJANZ.

-If you are taking XELJANZ and breastfeeding, stop breastfeeding until you speak with your doctor about interrupting treatment with XELJANZ.
+If you are taking XELJANZ and are breastfeeding, stop breastfeeding until you talk to your doctor about stopping treatment with XELJANZ.

-XELJANZ has no or limited effect on your ability to drive or operate machines.
+XELJANZ has no or negligible influence on your ability to drive or use machines.

 XELJANZ contains lactose